 - Licensed member in good standing with the Florida Bar.

-- One or more years of active practice of law as a Florida bard attorney.
+- One or more years of active practice of law as a Florida barred attorney.

 - Strong legal research and writing skills.